jy-cs/Pixel-Matching/warm-up_02/README.md

-# Pixel matching between a pair of stereo image
+# Pixel matching between a pair of stereo images
 ## Steps
 1. Calculate the fundamental matrix F linking the two images
 2. Once F is calculated, compute the corresponding epipolar line